Custom SG 400 by Shonky Musical Instruments

 Do you have a Youtube channel?

 Yes.
 Videos of electric banjos, the world’s smallest diddly bow, flamenco guitar, log eukele, bazooki and some cigar boxes rocking the house down!
-Click on the drop-down menu icon top left of the video to have a listen.

 This is the link to my Youtube channel.
 Unfortunately I don’t have the time to record each instrument, as for every 4-minute Youtube video I’ve done there’s about 2 hours of outtakes!